Azure/fta-ai-learning/ai_architectural_considerations.md

 ![Architectural Decisions](/images/key-decisions.png)

+Overall these metrics and decisions for AI/ML roll into an overall architecture including data strategy, personalization, operationalization and automation.

 ![Architectural Decisions](/images/architectural-decisions.PNG)

 ## Getting Started with AI

-Your business may be just beginning with AI
+Your business may be just beginning with AI, many customers are looking into ways to integrate AI/ML solutions.
+Typically this exploration begins with inference and pre-built services and models like Azure Cognitive Services, providing a convenient and easy interface and a collection of tested and pre-trained models.

 ![Getting Started](/images/getting-started.png)